sentienhq/Sentien-Launcher/CONTRIBUTING.md

-# Contributing to Zeno
+# Contributing to Sentien Launcher
 Contributions are very welcome, feel free to open new issues or PR.
 Before continue, please take a look at former KISS launcher repo.

-Zeno Launcher Project maintainers @good-lly
+Sentien Launcher Project maintainers @good-lly

 KISS Launcher Project maintainers are @Neamar, @Dorvaryn, @saveman71 and @Pluggi.